christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 `docker image build --tag react-test-app:1.0 .`{{execute}}

-*This might take some time!*
+*This might take some time!
+Especially step 4.*

-The --tag option let's you state the name of the image and the tag/version, on the format `name:tag`.
-When the build has finished you should see
+The `--tag` option let's you state the name of the image and the tag/version, on the format `name:tag`.
+When the build has finished you should see:

 `Successfully built [Image ID]
 Successfully tagged react-test-app:1.0`